linzhi2013/MitoZ/version_2.3/INSTALL.md

 For more details, please refer to http://etetoolkit.org/docs/latest/tutorial/tutorial_ncbitaxonomy.html

+**Notice**
+If you have difficulties in downloading the database from NCBI, please forward to https://github.com/linzhi2013/MitoZ/issues/72#issuecomment-666215301.

 # Run a test
 It is wise to check everything is fine before you run your own samples.
 Here is a small example https://github.com/linzhi2013/MitoZ/tree/master/test, it only takes 4 CPUs, about 2 G memory and 15 minutes to get finished.